Afro-Hondurans: Miskito Sambus

 English privateers working through the Providence Island Company made informal alliances with the Miskito.
 These English began to crown Miskito leaders as kings (or chiefs); their territory was called the Mosquito Kingdom (the English adopted the Spanish term for the indigenous people).
 A 1699 written account of the kingdom described it as spread out in various communities along the coast but not including all the territory.
 It probably did not include the settlements of English traders.
 The king did not have total power.
-The 1699 description noted that the kings and governors had no power except in war time, even in matters of justice.
-Otherwise the people were all equal.
-Their superior leaders were named by the English as the king, a governor, a general and, by the 1750s, an admiral.
+The 1699 description noted that the kings and governors had no power except in wartime, even in matters of justice.
+Otherwise, the people were all equal.
+Their superior leaders were named by the English as the king, a governor, a general, and, by the 1750s, an admiral.
 Historical information on kings is often obscure as many of the kings were semi-mythical.

 In the late seventeenth and early eighteenth centuries, the Miskito Zambo began a series of raids attacking Spanish-held territories and the still independent indigenous groups in the area.
 Miskito raiders reached as far north as the Yucatán, and as far south as Costa Rica.
 Many of their captives were sold into slavery to European slave traders, and many of them ended up working on Jamaican sugar plantations.
 In addition, from 1720 onwards, the Jamaican colonial authorities commissioned the Miskito to capture Maroons in the Blue Mountains, as they were effective trackers.

 The Miskito king and the British concluded a formal Treaty of Friendship and Alliance in 1740.
 The British appointed John Hodgson as Superintendent of the Shore.
 The British established a protectorate over the Miskito Nation, often called the Mosquito Coast (related to the original Spanish name).

 The Miskito kingdom aided Britain during the American War of Independence by attacking Spanish colonies to draw off their forces.
 It gained several victories alongside the British.
 But, at the conclusion of the peace in 1783, Britain had to cede control over the coast to Spain.
 The British withdrawal was completed at the end of June 1787.
 To compensate their Miskito supporters, the British re-settled 537 Miskitos, together with their 1,677 slaves, from Mosquitia to the Bay settlement in British Honduras, present-day Belize.
 Despite their official withdrawal, Britain maintained an unofficial protectorate over the kingdom.
-They often intervened to protect Miskito interests against Spanish encroachments.
+They often intervened to protect Miskito's interests against Spanish encroachments.